-- Refrain from reusing boxes, particularly those which might have images or brand names of prohibited items on the outside.
+- Refrain from reusing boxes, particularly those which might have structural weaknesses or images and brand names of prohibited items on the outside.
 (Ex. a box that would have contained alcohol.)
 Remove any labelling that may indicate the previous contents contained a working battery.

 - Ensure your packaging does not contain excessive writing, old postage or old address labels.

 - Taping boxes together is not recommended as they may come loose during transit.

 Create clarity by avoiding these labelling mistakes.